This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Make sure your child can see the plate and food clearly, and consider purchasing child-friendly, colorful plates and utensils.
 You may even consider using dishes with a favorite cartoon character printed on them.

 Smelling, touching, and learning about food help children better understand eating and ultimately help the feeding process.
-Allow your child to touch the food and smell it before attempting to feed.
+Allow your child to touch and smell the food before attempting to feed.

 Practice the step until the child grasps the concept and learns to use the spoon alone.
-Keep in mind that this may take quite a bit of training, and your child may not pick up on it right away.
+Remember that this may take a lot of training, and your child may not pick up on it right away.
 Remember that despite the possible messes from shaky little hands, you promote your child’s independence.

 It’s important to remember that children with cerebral palsy have symptoms and associated disorders that may make feeding times difficult, including: